tsatria03/CookyCraze/docks/readme.txt

 Type the exact number you want and confirm to buy precisely that amount at the current price.

 The second is buying a single item at the maximum quantity.
 When the purchase prompt appears, the maximum number you can currently afford is already filled in.
-Simply press enter without typing anything and the game buys as many of that item as your coins allow in one transaction.
+Simply press enter without typing anything and the game buys as many of that item as your budget allows in one transaction.

 The third is buying all affordable items at a custom quantity.
 At the bottom of each category is a buy all affordable items option, which appears whenever at least one item in the category is within your budget.
 Selecting it prompts you for a quantity, and the game buys that many of every affordable item in the category at once, skipping any you cannot afford.
 This lets you spread a large purchase across multiple stats in a single action instead of visiting each item individually.

 The fourth is buying all affordable items at the maximum quantity.
 The buy all affordable prompt pre-fills the maximum number you can afford across all eligible items in the category.
-Pressing enter without changing it buys every affordable item to the maximum your coins allow, making it the fastest way to spend a large coin reserve across an entire category in one go.
+Pressing enter without changing it buys every affordable item to the maximum your budget allows, making it the fastest way to spend across an entire category in one go.

 The bundle shop.
 Buy packages of multiple stat upgrades at once, often at better value than buying the same items individually.